csvspecs/awesome-csv/TAB-VS-CSV.md

 No special parser is needed.
 This is much more reliable.
 It is also faster, no CPU time is used parsing the escape syntax.

 This makes TAB format well suited for the large tabular data sets common in data mining and machine learning environments.
-These data sets rarely need TAB and newline characters in the fields.
+These datasets rarely need tab and newline characters in the fields.

-The most common CSV escape format uses quotes to enclose fields containing (comma) separators.
+The most common CSV escape format uses quotes (`"`) to enclose fields with / containing (comma) separators.
-Quotes must also be escaped, this is done by using a pair of quotes to represent a single quote.
+Quotes must also be escaped, this is done by using a pair of quotes (`""`) to represent a "literal" quote.
 Consider the data in this table:

 | Field 1 | Field 2              | Field 3 |